||Welcome to the Campfire!

 Croix in high water, and everybody gets wet.
 Hey, where's our car with all

 the dry gear?

 story about an innocent young maiden in rural New Brunswick who was

 traumatized, perhaps forever, by a group of canoeists.

 - Mitchell, you and Alicia went for a trip on the upper Nashwaak after several days of heavy rain.
 How did you make out?

-- Sometimes the actions of your paddling buddies put you in a very awkward spot.
-Not to mention downright dangerous.
+- Sometimes the actions of your paddling buddies put you in a dangerous spot.
 Here's a tale of getting caught in a sweeper.

 If you, gentle surfer, have a tale to tell, come on in to the campfire.
 We'll